Chimney Hill Owners Association

 CALL TO ORDER

 The Committee met at the Chimney Hill Clubhouse.
-Jane Cary, Chair, called the meeting to order at 9:34 a.m.
-The following Committee members attended: Roseann Adams, Elaine Ahnell, Carlotta Gladding, Diana Gould, Pam Massey, Anne Saracino, Carol Sewall, Barbara Silver, and Tanya Sparano.
+Carol Sewall, Chair, called the meeting to order at 9:33 a.m.
+The following Committee members attended: Elaine Ahnell, Carlotta Gladding, Laura Powers, Patty Small, Diana Gould, Pam Massey, Tanya Sparano, Beth Nanis, Sharron Heberlein, Roseann Adams and Kathleen Comeau.
+Barbara Silver attended virtually.

 MINUTES